 Non Stick, Stainless Steel or Cast Iron?

 This one is tricky because it really depends on what you cook most.
 If you’re afraid of using oils and fats, go with non stick—since they’re already coated, you can cook with less oil or butter.
 If you use a lot of acidic foods, like tomatoes, opt for stainless steel; it’s less reactive so it won’t leave your food tasting like pennies.
-And if you are really into telling stories about your cookware's history, go with cast iron (although we believe stainless steel is still way more versatile than cast iron).
-Here are a few more details to help you decide.
+And if you are really into telling stories about your cookware's history, go with carbon steel.

 Made In 10.5" Non Stick Frying Pan